 This is a difficult question to answer.
 Some breeds of cat are more talkative than others.
-The Siamese cat is a well-known talker.
+The Siamese and Bengal breeds are both well-known talkers.
 We share our home with a domestic shorthair cat who is a constant chirper, in fact, she had already been named Melody when we adopted her.

 It also depends on the pet owner's tolerance.
 Some pet owners enjoy a talkative cat, others prefer a quieter cat.